inet-framework/inet/doc/src/users-guide/ch-ipv4.rst

 .. _ug:sec:ipv4:ipv4:

-Ipv4
+IPv4
 ----

-The :ned:`Ipv4` module implements the IPv4 protocol.
+The IPv4 protocol is implemented by the :ned:`Ipv4` module.

 Its parameters include: